itzmeanjan/intent/README.md

 Show some :heart: by putting :star:

-**`intent` tries to help you in launching another android activity using *Android Intents.* This Dart API replicates Android Intent API, so for detailed information on how to use it efficiently, when to send what kind of data, you may be interested in taking a look [here](https://developer.android.com/reference/android/content/Intent.html#intent-structure).
-Which explains things more elaborately.**
+**`intent` tries to help you in launching another android activity using *Android Intents.* This Dart API replicates Android Intent API, so for detailed information on how to use it efficiently, when to send what kind of data, you may be interested in taking a look [here](https://developer.android.com/reference/android/content/Intent.html#intent-structure), which explains things more elaborately.**

 `intent` is readily available for [use](https://pub.dev/packages/intent).

-**_Now publisher account's verified_**

-**Resolves long requested name conflict issue, for multiple applications on same device**

 ## what does it do ?
 - `intent` is your one stop solution for handling different Android Intents from Flutter app.